 The Birth of Our Raw Apple Crumble

-This raw vegan cake recipe started out as a smoothie bowl creation but I quickly realised the potential for CAKE and as you get to know me better you will know that I NEVER pass up the opportunity to make cake ?
+This vegan raw apple crumble cake recipe started out as a smoothie bowl creation but I quickly realized the potential for CAKE and as you get to know me better you will know that I NEVER pass up the opportunity to make cake ?